 The law's original version - penned, of course, by one of Avigdor Lieberman's party members - outlawed any public commemoration of the Nakba - the 1948-1949 displacement of 60% of the Palestinian people and their turning from an ordinary indigenous people into a broken, fragmented, global "nuisance".

-Some Labor ministers balked (yup, in case you've forgotten Israel's Labor party is in bed with these fascist jerks), and so now the law became sneaky, almost innocent-sounding.
-Now they 'only' ban such events from being state-funded.
-But in practice the law is nearly the same.
-Why - below.
+Some Labor ministers balked (yup, in case you've forgotten Israel's Labor party is in bed with these fascist jerks)

 |Liveleak on Facebook|